container-storage-interface/spec/spec.md

      // `thaw` can be done so the application can be running again if
      // `freeze` was done before taking the snapshot.
      UPLOADING = 2;
+     // An error occurred during the snapshot uploading process.
+     // This error status is specific for uploading because
+     // `CreateSnaphot` is a blocking call before the snapshot is
+     // cut and therefore it SHOULD NOT come back with an error
+     // status when an error occurs.
+Instead a gRPC error code SHALL
+     // be returned by `CreateSnapshot` when an error occurs before
-     // A snapshot is in error status.
+     // a snapshot is cut.
-     ERROR = 3;
+     ERROR_UPLOADING = 3;
   }
   // This field is REQUIRED.
   Type type = 1;

   // Additional information to describe why a snapshot ended up in the
-  // `ERROR` status.
+  // `ERROR_UPLOADING` status.
 This field is OPTIONAL. string details = 2;
 }
 ```